evhub/coconut/DOCS.md

---recursion-limit       set maximum recursion depth (default is system dependent) --tutorial              open the Coconut tutorial in the default web browser --documentation         open the Coconut documentation in the default web browser --verbose               print verbose debug output
+--recursion-limit       set maximum recursion depth (default is system dependent) --tutorial              open the Coconut tutorial in the default web browser --documentation         open the Coconut documentation in the default web browser --style name            pygments syntax highlighting style (or 'none' to disable) --verbose               print verbose debug output
 ```